lovemoganna/Anything-hybrid/lisp/private/revolt_Blog/content/post/hugo.md

 ### Initialize a New Module {#initialize-a-new-module}

-Use `hugo mode init` to initialize a new Hugo Module.If it fails to guess the module path,you must provide it as an argument,e.g.:
+Use `hugo mode init` to initialize a new Hugo Module.If it fails to guess the module path,you must provide it as an argument.

-### <span class="org-todo done DONE">DONE</span> Hugo modules noobs start fighting {#hugo-modules-noobs-start-fighting}
+### Hugo modules noobs start fighting {#hugo-modules-noobs-start-fighting}

-one important question is : how to run hugo modules?
+one important question is: how to run hugo modules?

 #### Prepare a Hugo site to test out Hugo Modules {#prepare-a-hugo-site-to-test-out-hugo-modules}